 Accuse another person of an offense

 Kidnapping, under California PC 207, occurs when you move someone else from one location to another, however short, using fear or force.
 During the robbery, you can subject yourself to the kidnapping offense if you make the accuser move even the slightest distance.
 For instance, by forcing a victim to enter your vehicle, driving to a secluded alley two blocks away, and taking their personal property, the prosecution can file both kidnapping and robbery charges against you.
 If found guilty of PC 207 and PC 211, possible prison sentencing is life imprisonment but with parole.
 If convicted of only kidnapping offense, potential punishment is serving time in state prison for three, five, or eight years.

-Contact a Santa Ana Defense Attorney Near Me
+Contact a Santa Ana Criminal Defense Attorney Near Me

 Robbery allegations not only come with severe punishment but can also ruin your reputation or even make you suffer when looking for a job.
 Irrespective of the accuracy of robbery allegations against you, you need the help of a criminal lawyer who has a proven track record.
-The kind of legal counsel and defense building you find at Darwish Law is unmatched.
-We have helped a significant number of clients have their robbery, and related crimes charges dropped thanks to our many years’ experience.
+The kind of legal counsel you find at Darwish Law is unmatched.
+We have helped a significant number of clients have their robbery, and related charges dropped thanks to our many years of experience.

 Our capable attorneys are available around-the-clock to respond to your inquries.
 Contact Darwish Law offices in Santa Ana, California, if you or your loved one is charged with robbery.
 Speak to our experienced robbery lawyers by dialing 714-887-4810.
 Our team is on standby to pick up your call and go the extra mile in your defense.